FIRSTGROUP PLC - Director/PDMR Shareholding | MarketScreener

 Director/PDMR Shareholding

-FirstGroup plc (the "Company") announces that it has been notified that Graham Sutherland, Chief Executive Officer and Executive Director, purchased 100,000 shares at 115 pence per share.
-The transaction took place today in London (XLON).
+The awards granted to Mr Mangold were structured as nil-cost options and may be exercised for up to 12 months following vesting.
+The awards were subject to clawback and malus, and a two-year post vesting holding period, as per the rules of the LTIP.

+Mr Mangold exercised 677,179 nil-cost options on 19 August 2022.
+On 22 August 2022, 327,533 Ordinary Shares were sold at 109.019 pence per share to cover applicable tax and national insurance.
+Following exercise of the awards, the balance, 349,646 shares, were released to Mr Mangold in accordance with the Plan Rules.
+Upon release of these shares Mr Mangold immediately transferred 349,646 shares to his wife, Mrs Nicole Mangold, at nil cost.

-This notification is made in accordance with Article 19 of the Market Abuse Regulation.
+This notification is made in accordance with Article 19 of the UK Market Abuse Regulation (EU) 596/2014.

 Enquiries: